Associate Professor, Penn State University

 Data, Analysis, and Privacy

-With a background in computing and a framework dedicated to learning about your life and activities, I'm very interested in data and I'm a bit paranoid about privacy.
+With a background in computing and a framework dedicated to learning about the details of your life and activities, I'm very interested in data and I'm a bit paranoid about privacy.
 As a scientist, though, I ask people to trust me with data about them all the time.
 It's a lot of responsibility.
-With all this data from wearables and facial expression tracking, we can learn a whole lot about an individual.
+With all this data from your wearable, smartphone, and dashcam, we can learn a whole lot about an individual.

 Modern scientific practice requires than we share data with other scientists.
 But privacy concerns mean we need to keep this invasive data to ourselves, and not share it around.
 Current analytic practice means that the data are collected in one place, and we deal with the privacy concerns by not letting the data leave that place.
 But that's bad for science.
 Pitting privacy and scientific concerns against each other might be the wrong way to go about this.